 Stress Mindset

 Stress mindset was assessed using the 8-item Stress Mindset Measure – General (SMM-G; Crum et al., 2013) translated into Portuguese by the first author.
+Despite the strength of other stress mindset measures (e.g., Stress Control Mindset Measure; Keech et al., 2021b), the SMM-G was adopted due to its shorter length.
+Containing around half the items compared with Keech et al.’s measure, we felt this was important given the measure was administered on up to ten occasions during the study.
 The statements included a focus on stress in general (e.g., “The effects of stress are negative and should be avoided”) as well as statements regarding the more specific domains of stress mindset (e.g., “Experiencing stress improves performance and productivity”).
 Participants rated the extent to which they agreed with each statement on a 5-point Likert scale ranging from 0 (strongly disagree) to 4 (strongly agree).
 Four negatively worded items were reverse scored before a mean score is generated, with a higher value representing a greater ‘stress-is-enhancing’ mindset.
 The SMM-G has been reported to produce valid and reliable stress mindset scores within athletes (Mansell, 2021).
 In past research with larger samples of adolescents, estimates of this scale’s internal reliability consistency were good, at α > .80 (Hubschmann & Sheets, 2020).
 In this study, test-retest reliability of the scale across baseline measurements was moderate, with a single-measurement, absolute-agreement, 2-way mixed effects ICC of .51.

 Irrational Beliefs